yihui/yihui.org/content/en/2022-12-19-disqus-to-giscus.md

 ```

 To further remedy #1, I added `@username` in the comments from some friends of
-whom I know both their Github usernames and Disqus names.
+whom I know both their GitHub usernames and Disqus names.
 This means when
 someone replies to their comments in the future, they will get notified.
-However, this also means that during the migration to Github Discussions, these
+However, this also means that during the migration to GitHub Discussions, these
-friends could get tons of Github notifications, depending on how many comments
+friends could get tons of GitHub notifications, depending on how many comments
 they have left on my site before.
 I told some of them that the closer our
 friendship is, the more "spam emails" you will get from me this time.
 Afterwards, among the people whom I didn't notify in advance, two told me they